Smartling/wordpress-localization-plugin/readme.txt

 = 1.3.3 =
 * Added support for cyclic references between content-types
+* Removed all synchronous operations.
 * Changed behaviour of `Clone` button.
-Now while cloning smartling-connector plugin is looking for references to link content.
+Now while cloning smartling connector plugin is looking for references to link content
-* Changed the way smartling-connector works with Upload queue.
+* Changed the way smartling connector works with Upload queue
  * Upload executes in two phases.
 First phase is lookup for references and creation of needed submissions.
-Second phase is just upload.
+Second phase is just upload
- * Less time and resources needed to process Upload queue.
+ * Less time and resources needed to process Upload queue
-* Removed all synchronous operations.
 * Download log button now displays the current log file size.
-Added additional link that allows to remove current log file.
+Added additional link that allows to remove current log file
-* Added by default for new configuration profiles rules to ignore [Kraken.io](https://wordpress.org/plugins/kraken-image-optimizer/) metadata fields.
+* Added by default for new configuration profiles rules to ignore [Kraken.io](https://wordpress.org/plugins/kraken-image-optimizer/) metadata fields
-* Small fixes and improvements.
+* Small fixes and improvements

 = 1.3.2 =
-* Fixed possible issue with `ReferencedContentProcessor` that may cause referenced content will not be translated.
+* Fixed possible issue with `ReferencedContentProcessor` that may cause referenced content will not be translated

 = 1.3.1 =
 * Improved metadata filtering.
-Developers can use API to setup build-in filters for their custom metadata fields (useful in case of ACF usage) and even create own customized processors and embed them into their plugin or theme.
+Developers can use API to setup build-in filters for their custom metadata fields (useful in case of ACF usage) and even create own customized processors and embed them into their plugin or theme
 * Improved stability (minor possible issues fixed)

 **Upgrade steps**

-Smartling connector improves metadata field processing to extend customization abilities.
-Added filter that allows to handle any type of referenced content (if supported by smartling connector).
-Because of this architecture update a small reconfiguration needed after update.
+Smartling connector improves metadata field processing to extend customization abilities Added filter that allows to handle any type of referenced content (if supported by smartling connector) Because of this architecture update a small reconfiguration needed after update

 0. Go to Smartling Settings page (`/wp-admin/admin.php?page=smartling_configuration_profile_list`) and follow next instructions for each configuration profile:
 1. Go to edit profile screen